dennisinteractive/behat-protocol/README.md

 # Behat Protocol
-Provides steps to check the scheme use by HTTP resources
+Provides steps to check the scheme used by HTTP resources

 ## Provides the following step definitions